Sethyshola20/T-itw/README.md

 # AI Document Chat Assistant

-A Next.js app that allows users to upload PDF documents and chat with an AI assistant that answers questions based on the document content using Retrieval-Augmented Generation (RAG) with OpenAI and Mistral APIs.
+A Next.js app that allows users to upload PDF documents and chat with an AI assistant that answers questions based on the document content using Retrieval-Augmented Generation (RAG) with Gemini

 ---